winston164/django_coding_challange/README.md

 - expiration date
 - poc information of the client (name and email address)

-This job must be trigger-able via an HTTP POST request without authentication or csrf validation and must include a summary of notifications sent since the application started on the homepage.
+This job must be trigger-able via a REST API request without authentication or csrf validation and must include a summary of notifications sent since the application started on the homepage.

 Implement a logging mechanism that logs whenever an email is sent.
 This should have its own table and must log:
 - When the email was sent